Everest Rapid Expedition

 Day 14: Climb to Camp 2 from Camp 1

 Today’s climb will take us from Camp 1 to Camp 2, located at 6,400 meters.
 The route involves technical climbing and traversing steep sections, requiring careful navigation and teamwork.
 Reaching Camp 2 marks a significant milestone in our expedition, as we acclimate at a higher altitude and prepare for the summit push.
-We will return back to camp 1 after spending some time in camp 2.
+We will return to Camp 1 after spending some time in Camp 2.

 Day 15: Climb from Camp 1 to Camp 2 and Stay Overnight